If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 23. Take Phone Calls Outside

-One of the best things about working from home is that by virtue of NOT being in an open office you won’t have a small army of coworkers listening in on (and judging) every call you make.
+One of the best things about working from home is that by NOT being in an open office you won’t have a small army of coworkers listening in on (and judging) every call you make.

 But there’s a way to make this new telephone freedom to another level entirely…

 If you were working in an office before the pandemic. you had all sorts of folks listening to your phone calls.

 One of the easiest ways to make your day magical as you figure out how to be productive at home is to step outside for phone calls.

 Want to sound peppier on your work calls?

 Go sit in the sunshine and breathe in the fresh air.

 Get some fresh Oxygen into your blood and see how you feel.